 Hey friends.
 We are spotlighting great books for your older children this month in our middle grade march spotlight.
-We’ll be showcasing several posts this month featuring books aimed at your middle grader.
 There are some fantastic books available for your kids in this age category and we want to share them with you.
 You might even want to read a few of them yourself.

 So get out your TBR list and add some of these to your reading plans now.
 You can check out or download many of these with your Evergreen Indiana library card.
 Up first, we want to share with you 9 books that are guaranteed to make you LOL.